The Scholar

 Sasmira Matta

-PhD Student, Health Care Management and Economics, the Wharton School
+PhD Student, Health Care Management and Economics, The Wharton School

 Bio